Lenn106/ifBlocked/README.md

 ## How to Use

 1. Add the `script.js` file from this repository into your project.
-2. Once added, you can use one of the many features in the "Uses" section.
+2. Once added, you can use one the features listed below.

-# Uses
+# Features

 <details>
   <summary>Extension Utilities</summary>